thosgood/qubit.guide/README.md

 Although it was published in 2000, and thus has a slightly dated treatment of some topics, the standard textbook in the field is
 > M. Nielsen and I. Chuang. _Quantum Computation and Quantum Information_.
 Cambridge University Press, 2000.

-- J. Preskill. _Ph219/CS219 Lecture Notes_.
-Available [here](http://theory.caltech.edu/~preskill/ph219/index.html#lecture).
-    + Some excellent lecture notes on quantum information theory.
+Some excellent lecture notes on quantum information theory are
+> J. Preskill. _Ph219/CS219 Lecture Notes_.
+Available [here].

+A bit more idiosyncratic and fun to read, but still very informative, is
-- S. Aaronson. _Quantum Computing since Democritus_.
+> S. Aaronson. _Quantum Computing since Democritus_.
 Cambridge University Press, 2013.
 Complementary lecture notes also available [here](https://www.scottaaronson.com/democritus/).
-    + A bit more idiosyncratic and fun to read, but still very informative.

 ## Contact